grace-maarten/platform-engineering-101/README.md

 Note: When interacting with an OpenShift cluster, you can make use of the OpenShift CLI.
 Command line tools can be found by logging in to an OpenShift cluster, clicking the question mark button in the top right corner and selecting the tool you want to download.
 In case you don't want to configure your local machine, you can make use of Red Hat Dev Spaces.

-* Whenever you want to use the [https://developers.redhat.com/products/openshift-dev-spaces/overview](dev spaces) with the default devfile (i.e., not the universal one), make sure to enable the oc command:
+* Whenever you want to use the [dev spaces](https://developers.redhat.com/products/openshift-dev-spaces/overview) with the default devfile (i.e., not the universal one), make sure to enable the oc command:

   * Install openshift cli: